 The Orland Unified School District's defined benefit OPEB plan, Orland Unified School District Retiree Benefit Plan (the Plan) is described below.
-The Plan is a single employer defined benefit plan administered by the district through California's Valued Trust (CVT), a jointly managed trust, on a pooled, self-insured basis.
-Employees and retirees may choose from a number of medical, dental, and vision benefits.
+The Plan is a single-employer defined benefit plan administered by the District.
+No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement 75.